microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-security-runhuntingquery.md

 ### Request

-This example specifies a KQL query which does the following:
+This example specifies a KQL query that:
 - Looks into the [DeviceProcessEvents](/microsoft-365/security/defender/advanced-hunting-deviceprocessevents-table?view=o365-worldwide&preserve-view=true) table in the advanced hunting schema.
 - Filters on the condition that the event is initiated by the powershell.exe process.
-- Specifies the output of 3 columns from the same table for each row: `Timestamp`, `FileName`, `InitiatingProcessFileName`.
+- Specifies the output of three columns from the same table for each row: `Timestamp`, `FileName`, `InitiatingProcessFileName`.
 - Sorts the output by the `Timestamp` value.
-- Limits the output to 2 records (2 rows).
+- Limits the output to two records (two rows).

 # [HTTP](#tab/http)